HeapVoid/bun-imba-template/README.md

 ```bash
 bun run "./index.imba" ✔️
 ```
-You can delete the `website` folder if you are working on server-side application.
-It is needed only for developing a frontend project, since it is another story...
+You can delete everything except `plugin.ts`, `bunfig.toml`, `tsconfig.json`, and of course `package.json` if you are working on server-side application.
+All other files are needed only for developing a frontend project.

 ### Frontend development